reissbaker/slink/README.md

 # SSH into the machine and change to the synced directory:
 slink go

+# Forward ports 8080 and 4443 on your local machine to the same ports on your
+# remote machine:
+slink forward 8080 4443
 ```

 Slink is designed to make remote development environments simple and relatively